 Many people prefer to give monthly and this is not a problem.
 Weekly envelopes are a convenience and reminder to givers; it is easier for the counters if you combine several weeks’ gifts into one check or put several checks in one envelope.
 It helps us to pay our bills in a timely fashion if you give regularly through the year instead of in a lump sum at the end.

 CAN I SET UP AN AUTOMATED PAYMENT PLAN?

 Yes!
-Click here to print out the easy-to-complete enrollment form.
+You can give monthly with a credit card or PayPal account or click HERE to print out the easy-to-complete enrollment form to draft from a checking or savings account.
 Bring or mail the completed form to the St. Paul’s church office.
 Giving by an automated payment plan is a convenience for you and helps the church maintain an even cash flow throughout the year.

 IF I CONTRIBUTE THROUGH AN AUTOMATED PAYMENT PLAN, WHAT DO I DO WHEN THE OFFERING PLATE IS PASSED?

-You are invited to use the small cards included in each Sunday bulletin to indicate a variety of things you are offering to God this week.
-One of the items on the list indicates that you contribute through an automated payment plan through Automated Clearing House (ACH) Transfer.
-We invite you to place one of these cards in the offering plate as it goes by, if you wish.
+You are invited to use the small cards in each pew to indicate a variety of things you are offering to God this week.
+One of the items on the list indicates that you contribute by an automated payment plan through Automated Clearing House (ACH) Transfer.
+If you wish, you may place one of these cards in the offering plate as it passes.

 CAN I GIVE APPRECIATED SECURITIES?